CMS-Enterprise/easi-app/docs/adr/0015-api-schema.md

 # Use schema for API and frontend collaboration

-We need a way to agree upon and collaborate on features that require changes in the front and back end.
-Using an API schema will allow us to collaborate more quickly without breaking things that are working.
+We need a way to agree upon and collaborate on features that require changes in the frontend and backend.
+Using an API schema will allow developers to collaborate more quickly without breaking things that are working.
+This also may frontend to contribute to the schema while backend engineers are working on other things.

 ## Considered Alternatives